ELiuHub/MCQuiz/README.md

 method in a previous phase that threw a checked exception.
 In my Quiz class, the removeQuestion method throws a checked exception whenever the user tries to remove the last question in the quiz.
 This exception is being caught in my ViewQuestionsWindow class.

+## Phase 4 Task 3
+- If I had more time to work on this project, I would have created a class called GUI and then have all the GUI classes in my project extend it.
+The constructor for all my GUI classes are very similar, and they also all have a method that initializes the window.
+By introducing a new super class that all these classes would extend would help eliminate a lot of code duplication.